The Ultimate Guide to Building a Successful Salon Loyalty Program

 - Always ensure that you stand to collect a healthy Return on Investment (ROI) on the loyalty program.

-- For instance, if you’re designing a hair salon loyalty program, you can offer a monthly paid salon membership with a subscription fee of around $70 to $85 per month for a blow-dry service in addition to a complimentary keratin treatment as well as a 10 percent off on add-on salon products.
+- For instance, if you’re designing a loyalty program for a hair salon, you can offer a monthly paid salon membership with a subscription fee of around $70 to $85 per month for a blow-dry service in addition to a complimentary keratin treatment as well as a 10 percent off on add-on salon products.
 If the client needs another blow-dry per month, you can charge an additional fee of just $5.

 - You can reward customers with services they’ve never tried before to introduce them to something new, and if they like the new service, they will surely pay for it in the future, thereby leading to more business.
 For example, you can give a 30 percent discount to customers on services they’ve never tried before.